Business Finance

 While this process seems complex, modern technology has sped up the process to happen in a matter of seconds.

 During each step of the process, the business will accrue various processing fees and costs.
-These are then deducted from the merchant account, and the funds are withheld from the credit card payments made to the business.
-This is how merchant service providers make money.

 1. Flat Pricing

 With this option, you’ll pay the same amount on every transaction.
-This typically exists as a percentage of the whole plus an added fee.
+This typically exists as a percentage of the whole, plus an added fee.

-For example, you can expect to pay between 1.7% and 3% plus a $0.25 fee per transaction.
-If a customer makes a $100 order and you have a 2% fee agreement plus $0.25, then you would pay $2.25 to your merchant provider.
+If a customer makes a $100 order and you have a 2% fee agreement plus $0.25, then you would pay $2.25 to your merchant provider (each time that happens).

 Flat pricing is the easiest to calculate—it’s also beneficial if you don’t expect your charges to fluctuate much within a set range.